Vyral/brian-lessinger/_posts/2019-04-01-your-latest-market-update-as-we-enter-q2.md

 Now that we’re into April, what’s the latest news from our Reno/Sparks market as we look back on the first quarter?

-In terms of sales and new listings, **the first quarter of 2019 was probably the slowest market we’ve seen in a long time.** &nbsp;The primary reason for this is the November/December time frame leads into our first quarter, and for the first time in a long time, we had an actual winter.
+In terms of sales and new listings, **the first quarter of 2019 was probably the slowest market we’ve seen in a long time.** The primary reason for this is the November/December time frame leads into our first quarter, and for the first time in a long time, we had an actual winter.
 Lots of bad weather seemed to constantly occur on the weekends, and many buyers opted to stay home rather than go out and look at homes.&nbsp;

 <br>{% include pullquote.html %}